 Like the Erzurum line, this line was meant to open up the country as far as the Iranian border.
 In addition, a direct link with Iran was supposed to encourage trade.
 But this line is also the last major railway project that TCDD could push.
 Also foreseen before the war, the line could only be built in the 1960's, at a time when the country was switching to car and bus transportation.

 The line starts off Elazığ where it meets the Malatya Diyarbakır line.
 From there, the first leg to Tatvan was build quickly and ready in 1964.
 In Tatvan, a pier was built for of train ferry transportation across Van Lake.
-The ferry arrives in Van where the second leg of the line to the border was opened in 1971.
+The ferry arrives in Van where the second leg of the line to the border.
+The line from Van to the Iranian Border was inaugurated on 27 September 1971 and is known as the CENTO railways (Central Treaty Organization) from the UN treaty that sponsored its building.
 The third leg which if the by pass of the ferry by a line around the lake is not built yet.

 In addition to the above mentioned lines, TCDD built a number of junction lines